camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 *Multi-Tenancy* regards the case in which a single Camunda installation should serve more than one tenant.
 For each tenant, certain guarantees of isolation should be made.
 For example, one tenant's process instances should not interfere with those of another tenant.

 Multi-Tenancy can be achieved in two different ways.
 One way is to use [one process engine per tenant]({{< relref "#one-process-engine-per-tenant" >}}).
 The other way is to use just one process engine and associate the data with [tenant identifiers]({{< relref "#single-process-engine-with-tenant-identifiers" >}}).
-The two ways differ each other in the level of data isolation, the effort of maintenance and the scalability.
+The two ways differ from each other in the level of data isolation, the effort of maintenance and the scalability.
 A combination of both ways is also possible.

 # Single Process Engine With Tenant-Identifiers

-Multi-Tenancy can be achieved with one process engine which uses tenant identifiers (i.e. tenant-ids).
+Multi-Tenancy can be achieved with one process engine which uses tenant identifiers (i.e., tenant-ids).
 The data of all tenants is stored in one table (same database and schema).
 Isolation is provided by the means of a tenant identifier that is stored in a column.

 {{< img src="../img/multi-tenancy-tenant-identifiers.png" title="One Process Engine with Tenant-Identifiers Architecture" >}}

-The tenant identifier is specified on the deployment and is propagated to all data that is created from the deployment (e.g. process definitions, process instances, tasks, etc.).
-In order to access the data for a specific tenant, the process engine allows to filter queries by a tenant identifier or specify a tenant identifier for a command (e.g. create a process instance).
-Additionally, the process engine provides a transparent access restrictions in combination with the Identity Service that allows to omit the tenant identifier.
+The tenant identifier is specified on the deployment and is propagated to all data that is created from the deployment (e.g., process definitions, process instances, tasks, etc.).
+To access the data for a specific tenant, the process engine allows to filter queries by a tenant identifier or specify a tenant identifier for a command (e.g., create a process instance).
+Additionally, the process engine provides transparent access restrictions in combination with the Identity Service that allows to omit the tenant identifier.

 It is also possible for all tenants to share the same definitions without deploying them for each tenant.
-Shared definitions can simplify the management of the deployments in case of a larger number of tenants.
+Shared definitions can simplify management of the deployments in case of a larger amount of tenants.

 {{< note title="Examples" class="info" >}}
 Find [examples on GitHub](https://github.com/camunda/camunda-bpm-examples) that show how to use tenant-identifiers with